MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`runTestsInIsolation`** - **Run tests in isolation**<br>
 `boolean`.
 Default value: `False`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Runs the tests in an isolated process.
-This makes vstest.console.exe process less likely to be stopped on an error in the tests, but tests might run slower.
+This likely leads to fewer errors in the vstest.console.exe test process, but tests might run slower.
 This option currently cannot be used when running with the multi-agent job setting.
 <!-- :::editable-content-end::: -->
 <br>